-Implement an alerting system that flags high-risk recommendations for human review
+Implement an alerting system that flags high-risk outputs for human review

 Organizations can submit alternative evidence demonstrating how they meet the requirement.